Cvladianu/SoftEngOysterCAS/Readme.txt

 40. refactored methods in tests to begin with lower case leters, created a package for tests, with sub packages for unit and system tests. in travelTrackerTest, moved cardId2 to a local scope, since it is only used once (for now).

-41. replaced bigdecimal literals to Strings (from floats), because that's apparently good practice and eliminates precision errors.
+41. replaced bigdecimal literals to Strings (from floats), because that's apparently good practice and eliminates precision errors. eliminated redundant assignment customertotal=withLimits(customertotal)-> return round(withLimits(customertotal));